 In response, the Center for Health Care Strategies, with support from Arnold Ventures, The Commonwealth Fund, and The SCAN Foundation, launched the Medicare Academy to support Medicaid agencies focused on building the Medicare capacity needed to advance integrated care.
 The Medicare Academy helps participating states build the Medicare knowledge they need to: (1) develop and oversee Medicare-Medicaid integration programs; and (2) engage in longer-term policy and program refinement.

-Piloting a Multi- and Single-State Medicare Academy
+Multi- and Single-State Medicare Academies

-At the completion of the pilot, participating states will be positioned to make meaningful changes to their integration policies and processes and build the infrastructure needed to sustain Medicare capacity over time.
-An opportunity for state teams to apply to participate in the Medicare Academy will be released in Summer 2022, with Academy sessions kicking off in Fall 2022.
+At the completion of each Academy, participating states will be better positioned to make meaningful changes to their integration policies and processes and build the infrastructure needed to sustain Medicare capacity over time.
+CHCS will publicly share select Academy resources to support additional states in building and refining integrated models following completion of the Academy.